-Canada has both constitutional and international obligations which prevent the removal of individuals from Canada to a country where they would be in danger or at risk of persecution.
-If you are facing removal from Canada, you may be eligible for a pre-removal risk assessment and one of our immigration and refugee lawyers will fight to keep you in Canada.
+Canada has both constitutional and international obligations which prevent you from being removed to a country where you would be in danger or at risk of persecution.
+If you are facing removal from Canada, you may be eligible for a Pre-Removal Risk Assessment (PRRA).
+If you are eligible, Gerami Law PC immigration and refugee lawyers will fight on your behalf to help you stay in Canada.

-Our Ottawa immigration and refugee lawyers at Gerami Law PC have the experience and expertise to prepare your pre-removal risk assessment application.
-We will articulate clearly and persuasively why you would be at risk if returned to your country of origin.
-The effect of a successful application is that you will be permitted to remain in Canada: you will either be recognized as a protected person or your removal order can be stayed, where, for example, you have been found to be inadmissible on serious grounds.
+Our Canadian immigration and refugee lawyers have the experience and expertise to prepare your pre-removal risk assessment application.
+We will clearly and persuasively articulate why you would be at risk if returned to your country of origin.
+A successful application will permit you to remain in Canada: you will either be recognized as a protected person, or your removal order will be stayed.

 You may not apply for a PRRA if you:

-- are a protected person (that is, you already have refugee protection in Canada),
+- Are a protected person (that is, you already have protection in Canada); or

-- are subject to extradition (extradition is a formal request that Canada return a person to another country because they are a suspected or convicted criminal).
+- Are subject to extradition (an extradition is a formal request that Canada return a person to another country because they are a suspected or convicted criminal).